IIGROUP/MM-CelebA-HQ-Dataset/README.md

 ## License and Citation

-The use of this software is RESTRICTED to **non-commercial research and educational purposes**.
-The license is the same as in CelebAMask-HQ.

-If you find this dataset helpful for your research, please consider to cite:
+If you find the dataset and pretrained models helpful for your research, please consider to cite:

 ```bibtex
 @inproceedings{xia2021tedigan,